Communication-Efficient Collaborative Regret Minimization in Multi-Armed Bandits: Related Work

 \section{Related Work}

 \paragraph{Work in the Collaborative Learning Model.} To the best of our knowledge, the study of the CL model began from \citet{HKK+13}, in which the authors considered the problem of best arm identification (BAI) in MAB.
-However, \citet{HKK+13} only considered the special case that $R = 2$, and the CL model was formally defined in this paper.
+However, \citet{HKK+13} only considered a special case for the lower bound, and the CL model was {\em not} formally defined in their paper.

 The CL model that we use in this paper was introduced by \citet{TZZ19}, in which almost tight round-time tradeoff was given for BAI in MAB.\footnote{In \citet{TZZ19}, the time cost was presented as {\em speedup}, defined as the ratio between the running time of the collaborative algorithm and that of the best centralized algorithm.} \citet{KZZ20} extended this line of work to the top-$m$ arm identification in MAB.

-\citet{WHCW20} studied regret minimization in MAB in the CL model.
-However, their primary focus is the bit complexity.
-The recent work \citet{KZ22} investigated the bit complexity of BAI in the CL model.
+The work of \citet{KZ22} investigated the bit complexity of BAI in the CL model. \citet{WHCW20} studied regret minimization in MAB in the same model, but their primary focus is the bit complexity. \citet{DSV+23} investigated neural contextual bandits; their focus was only on the upper bounds.

-Several recent papers~\cite{SS21,SSY21,KZ22b} studied problems in MAB in the {\em non-IID} CL model, where agents interact with possibly different environments.
-More specifically, \citet{SS21,SSY21} studied regret minimization with a focus on the bit complexity, but the bit cost in their model is integrated into the regret formulation. \citet{KZ22b} gave almost tight round-time tradeoff for BAI in the non-IID CL model.
+Several recent papers~\citep{SS21,SSY21,KZ22b} studied problems in MAB in the {\em non-IID} CL model, where agents interact with possibly different environments.
+More specifically, \citet{SS21,SSY21} studied regret minimization with a focus on the bit complexity, but the bit cost in their model is integrated into the regret formulation. \citet{KZ22b} gave almost tight round-time tradeoff for BAI in the non-IID CL model. \citet{RVK21} gave collaborative algorithms for non-IID BAI and regret minimization in MAB in a similar setting, but their algorithmic results only consider the fixed-confidence setting, and they did not give any lower bound on the round-regret tradeoffs.

 \paragraph{Work in the Batched Learning Model.} Batched algorithms for bandit problems have attracted significant attention in the past decade.
 As discussed previously, \citet{GHRZ19,EKMM19} studied regret minimization in MAB mentioned.
-An earlier work \cite{PRCS15} studied the same problem on two arms. \citet{JTX+21} considered asymptotic regret in MAB in the batched model.
-Several recent papers studied batched regret minimization in MAB using Thompson sampling~\cite{KO21,KMS21,KZ21}.
-Another series of works \cite{JJNZ16,AAAK17,JSXC19} studied batched BAI in MAB.
+An earlier work \citep{PRCS15} studied the same problem on two arms. \citet{JTX+21} considered asymptotic regret in MAB in the batched model.
+Several recent papers studied batched regret minimization in MAB using Thompson sampling~\citep{KO21,KMS21,KZ21}.
+Another series of works \citep{JJNZ16,AAAK17,JSXC19} studied batched BAI in MAB.